Urban rail transit in Canada: Calgary Green Line

 The Green Line is a planned expansion of Calgary's light rail network that would run from 160 Avenue in North Calgary to Seton in Southeast Calgary.
 The initial segment of the line would run between Eau Claire and Lynnwood/Millican, and would be 10 km long, with 7 stations.
 The full vision of the Green Line would be 46 km long, with 29 stations.

 On September 3, 2024, Calgary's city council received a letter from Alberta minister of Transportation and Economic Corridors Devin Dreeshen where he announced that the province would no longer provide its $1.5 billion portion of funding for the project, citing cost concerns, as well as offering to procure a new alignment, which the province claimed would cost less, while serving a greater area.
 The council, unable to complete the project without the province's contribution, voted to wind down the project on September 17, 2024, despite $1.3 billion having already being spent, as well as having to spend an additional $850 million to wind it down.

 On June 17, 2025, the City of Calgary's executive committee was advised that the Green Line was back on track, with official ground breaking occurring on June 26, 2025.
 The initial section being built will run from Shepard station in the Southeast, ending at the Event Centre located just east of downtown.
 The alignment from the Event Centre to the downtown core was still going through functional planning at that time.

 Gatineau

-Gatineau, Quebec is proposing a 26 km LRT system that would connect with Ottawa's O-Train system.
+Gatineau, Quebec is proposing a 26 km tram system that would connect with Ottawa's O-Train system.